KellerJordan/cifar10-airbench/README.md

 ## Example data-selection experiment

 Airbench can be used as a platform for experiments in data selection and active learning.
-The following is an example experiment which demonstrates that it's better to select low-confidence examples than random examples.
+The following is an example experiment which demonstrates the classic result that low-confidence examples provide more training signal than random examples.
+It runs in <20 seconds on an A100.

 ```
 import torch